-One way to ensure a quality outcome for your floors is to invest in Eco Cork Foam.
+One way to ensure a top quality outcome for your floors is to invest in Eco Cork Foam.
 Our floor underlayment is comprised of a polyethylene blend and granulated cork to provide quality performance for many buildings and applications.
 We have worked to deliver the best underlayment for laminate flooring, hardwood, engineered hardwood, and more.
 Our team understands the intense demands placed on different flooring applications, and our cork floor underlayment has been rated among the best materials in the industry.

 We’re dedicated to protecting your floors for the long haul.
 Today, we’ll conclude our look into different flooring materials and how they fare under heavy canine use.
 When you’re finished reading, be sure to try our laminate flooring underlayment to feel the Eco Cork difference for yourself!

 Speaking of cork, this eco-friendly material is often used for its healthful benefits and comfortable results.
-Cork is also useful because it is naturally able to resist the growth of mold and spread of allergens.
+Cork is also useful because it is naturally able to resist the growth of mold and the spread of allergens.
 Families with dogs and other furry friends can benefit from clear air, and you can benefit from cork’s natural water-resistant capabilities.
 You can also expect superior acoustic benefits, as cork absorbs much of the sound from impacts and footfalls.

 While cork is a premium product that is paving the way for modern flooring applications, it is not perfect.
 Cork is known to discolor after exposure to direct sunlight, making this material less favorable in areas that receive a lot of sunshine.
 Also keep in mind that cork is soft and pliable, making it less desirable in areas with heavy traffic.
-Your dog’s nails can easily scratch the surface if not trimmed properly, and heavier furnitures can leave permanent marks.
+Your dog’s nails can easily scratch the surface if not trimmed properly, and heavier furniture can leave permanent marks.